Optimizing the Driving Profile for Vehicle Mass Estimation -- extended version: Real World Results

 From the comparisons between the results of the minimum-time and minimum-distance designs made above, we can conclude that the results are robust.
 Even with non-perfect following of the designed driving profile, the outcome is still in line with the design objective: a minimum-time design leads to shorter time used than a minimum-distance design, whereas a minimum-distance design leads to a shorter traveled distance than a minimum-time design, and both give much improved accuracy as compared to normal driving.

-For the minimum-time design, we observed a clear bias in the estimates for both payload cases, whereas bias was minor for the minimum-distance design.
-This may be attributed to the more aggressive profiles of the minimum-time design, which involve higher velocities.
-This may be an important observation for cases where very accurate mass estimates are required.
+For the minimum-time design, we observe a clear bias in the estimates for both payload cases, whereas the bias is minor for the minimum-distance design.
+A potential reason for this could be that the minimum distance designs result in more high-frequent excitation that counter static non-linear phenomena in the power-train, like stiction.

 We also remark that the difference in time and distance between the two designs can be substantial, with gains up to 35\% in our tests.
 In particular, when the road length is limited, a minimum-distance design may therefore be preferable.